SymbiotaTk/symbtk/README.md

-# symbtk: A toolkit for Symbiota portals.
+# Symbtk: A toolkit for Symbiota portals.
 ---